pszujewski/ostep/README.md

 Critical section: code that accesses a shared resource, like a variable.
 Race condition: if mutliple threads of execution enter the critical section at roughly the same time, shared data might be accessed in unexpected and inconsistent ways.
 Indeterminate program has race conditions.
 Thus the outcome is not deterministic, which we usually want in computer systems.
-The hardware should provide mutual exclusion primitives to guarantee that only a single thread ever enters a critical section at once, thus avoiding races, and keepingthings deterministic.
+The hardware should provide mutual exclusion primitives to guarantee that only a single thread ever enters a critical section at once, thus avoiding races, and keeping things deterministic.

 Homework: